 Best Hanoi food #3: Phở (noodle soup)

 If you’ve never had phở before, please get out from under your rock (I’m kidding…sort of) and try this delicious Vietnamese soup.
-Phở is one of the most popular street food in Vietnam and is a must try for those new to Vietnamese cuisine.
+Phở is one of the most famous street food in Vietnam and is a must try for those new to Vietnamese cuisine.
 A typical Phở dish has four main ingredients: a flavourful broth, beef, rice noodles, and green onions.

 While I’ve had my fair share of Phở in my life, I never realized how different the broth tastes in Northern Vietnam.
 It is a bit milder and served with fish sauce.
 In South Vietnam, chilli sauce and Hoisin sauce are the main condiments you add to complete your dish.
 I won’t lie, I felt super lost when it came to figuring out what to add in my Phở.
 In my opinion, Phở is not the same without siracha sauce and hoisin sauce.
 Also, don’t quote me on this, but I think Hanoi is more known for its chicken-based broth soup.